manoelhortaribeiro/HatefulUsersTwitter/LikeSheepsAmongWolves/crawler/README.md

 - Notice that the we assume some .json files with authentication for twitter and neo4j, those are placed in the `../secrets/` folder.

+- During the data collection there was actually a bug that jeopardized the collection of users creation date.
+Thus the creation dates were actually extracted using the script in `../tmp/created_at.py`

 [1]:http://ieeexplore.ieee.org/abstract/document/6195540/